Derpfrog/Week-4-Assignment---Cleaning-acceleration-data-and-preparing-a-tidy-data-set/CodeBook.md

 ##Process
 After downloading the data and unzipping it the code will read in the data to the following variables:

--featureNames > Holds the feature names
+* featureNames > Holds the feature names
--Alabels > Holds activity labels
+* Alabels > Holds activity labels
--x_test > Acceleration in the x dimension for test data -y_test > Acceleration in the y dimension for test data -x_train > Acceleration in the x dimension for train data -y_train > Acceleration in the y dimension for train data -test_subject > Test subject identification -train_subject > Train subject identification
+* x_test > Acceleration in the x dimension for test data
+* y_test > Acceleration in the y dimension for test data
+* x_train > Acceleration in the x dimension for train data
+* y_train > Acceleration in the y dimension for train data
+* test_subject > Test subject identification
+* train_subject > Train subject identification

 ##Next